Citi Double Cash® Card

 Methodology

-MoneyGeek evaluates credit cards like the Citi Double Cash and Chase Freedom Unlimited based on their performance.
+MoneyGeek reviews credit cards like the Citi Double Cash and Chase Freedom Unlimited based on their performance.
 For this comparison, both cards are assessed in the 'cash back' category, where they have shown the highest scores.

 The evaluation includes factors such as the effective reward rate, which carries the most weight and the return on investment for offers.
 Other considerations include annual fees, introductory purchase rates and issuer satisfaction.
-For a detailed understanding of our ranking process, you can review our ranking methodology.

 FAQ: Citi Double Cash vs. Freedom Unlimited Card